toji/webgpu-gltf-case-study/index.md

  - While calling [Device].CreateRenderPipeline([RenderPipelineDescriptor "glTF renderer pipeline"]).
 ```

-If you're new to WebGPU that kind of error can be a little intimidating, but it's telling us exactly what we need to know.
+If you're new to WebGPU that kind of error can be intimidating, but it's telling us exactly what we need to know.
 We tried to create a pipeline where the 1st attribute (`attributes[0]`) of the second buffer (`buffers[1]`) had an offset (41448 bytes) that was invalid.

-This is because in the code snippet above we're feeding the `accessor.byteOffset` directly into the buffer attribute `offset` when defining the render pipeline.
-This works well if the attributes begin near the beginning of the buffer view, but WebGPU will reject them if they larger than the `arrayStride` specified for the buffer, and the `arrayStride` can't be larger than than 2048 bytes.
+This is because when we create the render pipeline we're setting the `offset` of each buffer in the vertex state directly from the glTF `accessor.byteOffset`.
+This works if the `byteOffset` is near the beginning of the `bufferView`, but WebGPU will reject it if the offset is larger than the `arrayStride` for the buffer, or if the `arrayStride` is larger than than 2048 bytes.

 For example, assume you have the following accessors: